The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Computing Dimensions of All the Dust Types

 \section{Computing Dimensions of All the Dust Types}

-We will now discuss the more geometrically complicated Dust Type examples which are not Completely Dusty.
-From here onwards, $A$ is a Dust Type Sierpi\'nski Carpet Modification constructed by keeping $m$ squares in a $p \times p$ grid, and $\alpha > 0$ is the maximal number such that $A_{\alpha}$ is not path-connected, as given by Theorem \ref{thm:thresholdexists}.
-By self-similarity, we automatically have that $A_{\alpha}$ consists of $m$ copies of $A_{p\alpha}$, though these copies may not be disjoint from each other.
-We can then classify 9 different ``Intersection Types'' based on how squares can geometrically share edges or corners:
+We will now discuss the more geometrically complicated dust type examples which are not completely dusty.
+From here onwards, $A$ is a dust type Sierpi\'nski Carpet modification constructed by keeping $m$ squares in a $p \times p$ grid for $p \in \mathbb{N} \cap [3,\infty)$ and $m \in \mathbb{N} \cap [2, p^2-1]$, and $\alpha > 0$ is the maximal number such that $A_{\alpha}$ is not path-connected, as given by Theorem \ref{thm:thresholdexists}.
+As described in the proof of Theorem \ref{thm:infinitethresholdsexist}, we have that $A_{\alpha}$ consists of $m$ copies of $A_{p\alpha}$ scaled down by a factor of $\frac{1}{p}$, though these copies may not be disjoint from each other.